Healthy Christmas: 12 Tips to enjoy Christmas without derailing your health goals.

 • Seek help when you need it.

-Tip # 12 - Remember the essence: special moments with loved ones.
+Tip # 12 - Remember the essence: Special moments with loved ones.
 It’s what Christmas is all about.

 InHouse Pilates blog 12 Tips for Healthy Christmas Tip 12 - Remember the essence of Christmas..